mohammadbutt/42_ft_ssl_md5/README.md

 Once the h values are done getting updated all of the h values are printed in hex.
 Each h value will print 16 characters, this produces a 128 characters long hash for SHA512.

 # Acknowledgment
-Thanks to [JC](https://github.com/JCTGY) for encouraging me to go the extra mile and also covering SHA224, SHA384, and SHA512.
+Thank you to [JC](https://github.com/JCTGY) for encouraging me to go the extra mile and also covering SHA224, SHA384, and SHA512.
 Reading and understanding his code was also instrumental for me to recode this project.

 # Resources and References
 1. [Reading from stdin - stackoverflow](https://stackoverflow.com/questions/15883568/reading-from-stdin)